 Disney Plus reveals full lineup of Star movies and shows

-The Star app, which includes a massive library of movies and shows, is coming to some countries on Feb.
+The Star app, which includes a massive library of movies and shows, is coming to subscribers outside the US on Feb.
 23.

 More in www.cnet.com